 LED Lighting for Adult Living Facilities

 The WalaLight System offers revolutionary Kelvin-changing LED lighting for adult living facilities that substantially saves money on energy and maintenance costs, while also improving behaviors and health.
 WalaLight’s residential LED lighting systems come in an array of sizes and shapes to fit any long term care or retirement home lighting need and can reduce energy usage in adult living facilities by up to 85% as compared to traditional nursing home lighting using fluorescent, incandescent or CFL bulbs.
-Additionally, with a 100,000 hour lifespan, the need for maintenance of lighting fixtures in adult living facilities is virtually eliminated.
+Additionally, our human centric LED lighting systems features a 100,000 hour lifespan, so the need for maintenance of lighting fixtures in adult living facilities is virtually eliminated.

 Health and Behavioral Benefits

 In addition to substantial cost savings, using WalaLight residential LED lighting systems in adult living facilities can reap the following health, behavioral and other benefits:

 - Promotion of healthy circadian rhythms and sleep patterns – Most people in adult living facilities do not get enough bright white light (natural sunlight) during the day because they are stuck indoors.
 This lack of natural light disrupts circadian rhythms and results in sleep problems.
 Approximately 70% or more of individuals over the age of 70 have some type of sleep disorder.
 WalaLights’ residential LED lighting systems provide the ability to offer natural bright light during the day and a gradual adjustment to warmer light at night or when the situation warrants, normalizing circadian rhythms and sleep patterns and resulting in improved health, better behaviors and enhanced happiness.